-We train an inverse dynamics model on crowd-cast's paired dataset, yielding a model that recovers key presses, mouse clicks, cursor movements and scroll events from unlabeled videos.
+We train an inverse dynamics model on crowd-cast's action-labeled dataset, yielding a model that recovers key presses, mouse clicks, cursor movements and scroll events from unlabeled videos.
+Trained exclusively on macOS, the model outperforms orders-of-magnitude larger off-the-shelf models and generalizes to Windows and Linux.
 Along with the model, we openly release 600 hours of IDM-annotated screencasts.
-Trained exclusively on macOS, the model generalizes to Windows and Linux.

 Interactive demo: the model watches a screencast and recovers every user action.
 Loops automatically; click to interact.